thingsboard/thingsboard.github.io/docs/user-guide/ui/widget-actions.md

 To configure _On polygon click_ action source on the Map widget, you should:

-1. In the widget's edit mode move to the cell "Advanced".
+1. In the widget's Edit mode move to the cell "Advanced".
 2. Scroll to the Polygon Settings, tick the checkbox "Show polygon".
 3. Input Polygon key name and remember it, it's going to be used later.
 4. Click an orange tick mark on the right top of the window to apply changes.